Mosley Street – Let there be light

 Westgate Road : Along the Roman Wall

-The impressive Literary and Philosophical Society in Westgate Road dates from 1825.
-Founded in 1793, members over the years have included wood engraver Thomas Bewick, industrialists Robert Stephenson, William Armstrong and Joseph Swan, writer Sid Chaplin, architect John Dobson and Prime Minister Charles Earl Grey.
+The illustrious Literary and Philosophical Society in Westgate Road dates from 1825.
+Known to locals as ‘the Lit and Phil’ it was founded in 1793.
+Members over the years have included wood engraver Thomas Bewick; industrialists Robert Stephenson, William Armstrong and Joseph Swan; writer Sid Chaplin; architect John Dobson and Prime Minister Charles Earl Grey.